bharatkashyap/bharatkashyap.github.io/content/blog/2025/fine-grained-reactivity.md

 ---
-title: 'Fine-Grained Reactivity in React: Efficient State Management with Selectors'
+title: 'Fine-Grained Reactivity in React'
-date: '2025-01-20'
+date: '2025-06-05'
 description: 'How to minimize re-renders in large React trees using a custom Store and selector-based subscriptions.'
 tags: ['react', 'performance', 'state-management', 'selectors', 'optimization']
 ---

 When building large, interactive UIs—think lists, grids, or charts—performance can quickly become a concern.
 One of the most effective ways to optimize React apps is to minimize unnecessary re-renders, especially in trees with many children.
 This post explores a pattern for fine-grained reactivity using a custom Store and selector-based subscriptions, allowing only the components that need to update to re-render.

+_This post is due in large part to an internal research memo written by a colleague.
+What I'm writing here is my attempt to store it for posterity._

 ## The Problem: Context and Re-renders